 Preparation: Whose Meals Are Easier to Make?

 The Mountain House meals we tested took, on average, 8-9 minutes to prepare.
 The Backpacker’s Pantry meals took on average 15-20 minutes — twice as long.
 If time is of the essence, Mountain House is usually your best bet.*

 However, either brand will do if you don’t mind the waiting.
 Neither has challenging preparation instructions.
 Almost every meal that we sampled from both companies required us to just boil water, pour it in the pouch, and wait a certain number of minutes.
 There were only two exceptions.

-The Huevos Rancheros from Backpacker’s Pantry requires you bust out a pan to complete the cooking process, making it the most difficult to prep.
+The Huevos Rancheros from Backpacker’s Pantry requires you bust out your camp pots and pans to complete the cooking process, making it the most difficult to prep.
 But the Backpacker’s Pantry Granola with Bananas, Almonds & Milk takes no time at all.
 You simply add water (it can be hot or cold), stir, and enjoy.